-I get asked often about how to go about raising ones rates, especially for those who are fee-for-service or hourly-based providers.
-In this video, a collaboration with Dr. Marie Fang of Private Practice Skills, I review some of the common emotional reasons you may be struggling to raise your rates.
+As a financial therapist, I get asked often about how to go about raising ones rates, especially for those who are fee-for-service or hourly-based providers.
+In this video, a collaboration with psychologist Dr. Marie Fang of Private Practice Skills, I review some of the common emotional reasons you may be struggling to raise your rates.

 Here is a summary of what I cover in the video above

-After you’ve finished the video, be sure to check out her video where she talks specifically about the things she sees therapists struggling with when it comes to raising their hourly rates.
+I hope those tips help to get your mind and money in balance so you can stand confidently in your fees.
+After you’ve finished the video, be sure to check out her video below where she talks specifically about the things she sees therapists struggling with when it comes to raising their hourly rates.

 Here's a summary of her top reasons therapists don't charge their worth:

 1. Emotional reasons.
 Dr. Fang thinks this is hands-down the main barrier keeping therapists from charging what they’re worth.

 2. Lack of Financial Education.
 Programs aren't teaching their students how to go about charging for their services, or the difference between a posted hourly rate and actual take-home pay.

 3. Stigma.
 While in grad school, there was a HUGE stigma around therapists and others in the helping profession earning income higher than a basic living wage.
 Somehow in our culture, we’ve fostered a belief that if we truly desire to help people, we shouldn’t be earning more than a bare minimum for it to be genuine.